techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/Time_management/assignment.md

 4.How do you balance work and personal life?
 a/ setting a timer on work and take breaks
-b/ not wanting a 100% , perfect result
+b/ not ONLY wanting a 100% , perfect result

 5.How do you manage stress at work?
 a/  talk about my stress with my fellow employees